Predictive Lead Scoring: Benefits and Use Case in Insurance Company

 • Sales team not on board: To make lead scoring using machine learning work for your company, you as an insurer need to convince the sales team of its importance and helpfulness.
 A good starting point is to join your efforts with ML experts and organize workshops on how to use predictive lead scoring, explaining its best practices and nuances of how ML works.

-To describe the process of building an ML-based lead scoring solution, we’ll tell how the Intelliarts data science team developed one for a midsize insurance company.
+To describe the process of building an ML-based lead scoring solution, we’ll tell how the Intelliarts data science consulting team developed one for a midsize insurance company.

 Lead scoring case study